 - Am I eligible to have my case heard in Teen Court?

 The answer is yes in most cases, if the following criteria are met:

 - Plead guilty or no contest (nolo contendere) in open court with a parent present, to a Class C misdemeanor

 - You are between the ages of 10 and 18, or currently enrolled full-time in a program to receive a high school degree

 - You have not been a defendant in Teen Court in the past year

 - How do I request my case be heard in Teen Court?

 Requests to have your case heard by a Teen Court jury must be made before the Judge in a hearing in open court.

 - What are the benefits of having my case heard in Teen Court?

 Upon successful completion of the Teen Court requirements, the case is dismissed.
 A conviction is not entered on the defendant's record.
-Payment of $20 teen court fee plus court costs are paid instead of the fine in full.
+A $20 teen court fee is paid, rather than paying the fine and court costs in full.